jmcunx/j_lib2/README.md

 ## jmc Library

-github has no option to select the ISC license.
+github has no option to select the ISC license.<br>
 **This is licensed using the [ISC Licence](https://en.wikipedia.org/wiki/ISC_license).**

 Objects in this library goes back decades, some started out on MS-DOS